 On Wednesday, October 30, the Kozmetsky Center will host a lecture event session in the Jones Global Event Center from 7:00-8:30 PM with U.S. Army Major General (Ret.)
 Mari K. Eder on the topic “Information Apocalypse: Issues of Reliability and Manipulation of the Public Information Space on Institutions and Leadership” assessing the erosion in confidence regarding public information and suggesting ways that we might safeguard society from disinformation.
 Major General Eder served as the Army’s Deputy Chief of Public Affairs, Commanding General of the U.S. Army Reserve Joint and Special Troops Support Command, Deputy Chief of the Army Reserve, leader of the Army Reserve Ambassador Program, Director of Public Affairs at the George C. Marshall European Center for Security Studies, and professor and lecturer in communications and public diplomacy at the NATO School in Germany and Sweden’s International Training Command.
 She was inducted into the Army Public Affairs Hall of Fame in 2017 and received the Joe Galloway Lifetime Achievement Award for excellence in strategic communication.
 In addition to numerous military awards and recognition, Maj.
 Gen. Eder received the Vatican award of the Knight, Grand Cross of the Order of Saint Gregory the Great from Pope Benedict XVI in 2011.
 Maj.
 Gen. Eder’s book, Leading the Narrative: The Case for Strategic Communication, is used in university communication courses, and she is the author of numerous case studies and articles on strategic communication topics.
 She holds a PhD from Edinboro University of Pennsylvania and has spoken for the World Affairs Council, Atlantic Council and at major universities throughout the country on issues of national security, communication (including cyber and artificial intelligence), ethics and leadership.
 We have asked Maj.
 Gen. Eder to share her perspective on the media and information in influencing perceptions of institutions, public leaders and elections.
 The lecture will analyze developments in the information space for national security and the future of warfare.
 Maj.
 Gen. Eder will offer suggestions on how policymakers and society might respond to challenges in obtaining credible information or limiting vulnerability to deliberate attempts on the part of domestic and foreign sources or adversaries to shape perceptions with non-factual information.

-On Thursday evening November 21, the Kozmetsky Center will host a session with Dmitry Suslov, PhD, Program Director of the Valdai Discussion Club and Deputy Director at the Center for Comprehensive European and International Studies, National Research University Higher School of Economics, Moscow, Russia.
+On Wednesday, December 11, the Kozmetsky Center will host a session with Dmitry Suslov, PhD, Program Director of the Valdai Discussion Club and Deputy Director at the Center for Comprehensive European and International Studies, National Research University Higher School of Economics, Moscow, Russia.
 Dr. Dmitry Suslov conducts research and teaches courses on U.S. Domestic and Foreign Policy, Russian Foreign Policy, International Relations, Global Governance, U.S.−Russia Relations, and Russia−EU Relations.
 He regularly consults for Russian government institutions and business enterprises on global security topics.
 Dr. Suslov has also been a senior lecturer at the Faculty of World Economy and International Affairs of the National Research University Higher School of Economics since 2006, as well as Deputy Director for Research at the Council on Foreign and Defense Policy since 2004.
 Dr. Suslov has co-authored several books: The U.S. Policy in Asia Pacific (2014), Non-Military Instruments of the Russian Foreign Policy: Regional and Global Mechanisms (2012); Russia: A Strategy for the New World (2011); Russia vs. Europe.
 Confrontation or Alliance?
 (2009); Russia and the World, A New Epoch (2008); The World Politics (2008); The World Around Russia: 2017 (2007).
 He has lectured widely throughout the United States at major think tanks, policy centers and universities on issues in the U.S.-Russian relations.
 Dr. Suslov will join Kozmetsky Center Director Dr. Sharyl Cross for a moderated discussion with the St. Edward’s University and Austin community on the current state of the U.S.-Russian relationship.
-The event will be held from 7:00-9:30 PM in the Jones Global Events Center.
+Dr. Suslov's lecture will take place at 12:00 PM in Carter Auditorium.

 Our final lecture event for Fall 2019 semester has been confirmed featuring Professor Hans Joachim Schellnhuber, PhD, Director Emeritus of the Potsdam Institute for Climate Impact Research (PIK) (date/time/location/pending).
 Among those leading experts emphasizing the urgency of the climate change threat, Schellnuber was quoted in a BBC article of July 2019 stating that "The climate math is brutally clear: While the world can't be healed within the next few years, it may be fatally wounded by negligence until 2020.”
 Hans Joachim (“John”) Schellnhuber studied Physics and Mathematics and completed his PhD in Theoretical Physics (Summa Cum Laude) at the University of Regensburg.
 After a postdoctoral position at the Institute for Theoretical Physics, Santa Barbara, he held professorships at the Universities of Oldenburg and Potsdam, University of East Anglia, Norwich, University of California, Santa Cruz, Oxford University, and the Santa Fe Institute.
 He has authored many articles in leading peer reviewed journals and books on climate change, global warming and security topics at the intersection of science and earth systems and space.
 Professor Schellnhuber served as founding director of the Potsdam Institute for Climate Impact Research (PIK) in Germany from 1991 - 2018 and was research director at the Tyndall Centre for Climate Change Research in Great Britain from 2001-2005.
 Dr. Schellnhuber is a member of the Pontifical Academy of Sciences, the German National Academy Leopoldina, the US National Academy of Sciences, and the Academia Europaea.
 He is the recipient of the German Environment Prize (2007), Volvo Environment Prize (2011) and Blue Planet Prize (2017).
 Dr. Schellnhuber served as scientific advisor to a number of eminent political and religious leaders, including German Chancellor Angela Merkel, European Commission President José Manuel Barroso and Pope Francis.
 He has been a member of the German Advisory Council on Global Change (WBGU) since its establishment in 1992 and contributed to the Intergovernmental Panel on Climate Change (IPCC) that received the Nobel Peace Prize in 2007.
 Dr. Schellnhuber’s lecture will explain sources of climate change and the threat posed to earth systems by global warming.
 He will discuss his perspective on the IPCC Special Report on climate change and suggest additional global critical initiatives necessary to address the climate challenge.
 Please check our website and announcements regarding scheduling for this event later in the semester.